History of Italian Americans in Philadelphia: Politics

+Organized crime

+The Philadelphia crime family, also known as the Philadelphia Mafia, is an Italian-American Mafia family based in South Philadelphia.
+This criminal organization primarily operates in various areas and neighborhoods in Philadelphia, the Greater Philadelphia Metropolitan Area (i.e. the Delaware Valley) and New Jersey, especially South Jersey.
+The family is notorious for its violence, due in particular to its succession of violent bosses and multiple mob wars.
+As the Bruno crime family under the 21-year reign of boss Angelo Bruno (1959–1980), the family enjoyed an era of peace and prosperity.
+A complex dispute involving disgruntled subordinates and territory claims by New York's Genovese crime family led to Bruno's murder in 1980.
+The killing marked the beginning of years of internal violence for control of the Philadelphia family, leading to a gradual decline in the family's stability.

 Religion

 Italians coming to Philadelphia were predominantly Catholic.
 Di Giacomo wrote "The church was the focal point of neighborhood life.
 Nearly everything, from baptisms to funerals, played out in or around the church."
 Some Italians were Protestant.
 The Protestants included Baptists, Presbyterians, Evangelicals, and Pentecostals.
 In South Philadelphia second and third generations of Protestants left at a much quicker rate compared to Catholics of the same generation.

 In 1852 St. Mary Magdalen de Pazzi in South Philadelphia, the first Italian Catholic parish in the United States, was founded by pre-mass immigration Italians.

 In 1898 Southern Italians who felt alienated from the St. Mary's Catholic Church due to their southern background and from the Irish St. Peter's Catholic Church founded the Our Lady of Good Counsel Church (La Chiesa Nostra Signora del Buon Consiglio).
 In 1933 the Roman Catholic Archdiocese of Philadelphia closed Our Lady of Good Counsel.
 Di Giacomo wrote that "The church's constant activity is legendary to this day."

 One Italian church, St. Rita of Cascia (in South Philadelphia at Broad and Ellsworth Streets), is now a shrine.
 Other Italian Catholic churches include King of Peace and St. Nicholas of Tolentine.
 The Presbyterian church had three Italian churches, with one in South Philadelphia, one in Germantown, and one in Overbrook.